-If you want your car to serve you like it should, make sure that the engine is working very well.
+If you want your car to serve you as it should, make sure that the engine is working very well.
 If the engine fails, you will have to spend extra money to repair or replace it.

 To take proper care of the engine, you have to understand those parts that connect several other accessories and must be in great condition always without fail.
 Two of these important parts that I want to discuss is the Serpentine belt and the Timing belt.

-The serpentine belt is a snake like a belt which you see outside the engine block of your car.
+The serpentine belt is a snake-like a belt which you see outside the engine block of your car.
 It is thin and made of rubber.
 It is an important part of your car engine that performs some critical functions.

 As the name implies, it coils like a snake on your engine accessories to transmit the power that makes them work.
 It provides mechanical power to the alternator, the power steering wheel, the oil and water pumps, etc.